VKorpelshoek/GridTrackNet/README.md

 Receives as input a list of frames (number of frames should be a multiple of 5), and outputs a list of pixel coordinates for each input frame.
 If no ball was detected, the model returns coordinate (0,0).
 In case the frames are in BGR format (such as when using OpenCV), specify this with the isBGRFormat argument.
 ## Custom Training Guide
+### Overview
+0. Trim your custom video's to contain only a single rally with your own video trimming software.
-1. For each video, use *FrameGenerator.py* to extract individual frames from a video.
+1. For each trimmed video, use *FrameGenerator.py* to extract the individual frames of the video.
 2. For each match folder, use *LabellingTool.py* to label all frames.
 3. After annotating all data, use *DataGen.py* to generate the dataset in TFRecord format.
-4. Train the model using *Train.py*
+4. Train the model using *Train.py*.
-5. Inference on your custom model using *Predict.py* by specifying the path to the saved .h5 file with the argument *--model_dir*
+5. Deploy your custom model!
+You can use *Predict.py* by specifying the path to the saved .h5 file with the argument *--model_dir*

+*More detailed explanations for each utility can be found below.*

 Resulting Sample Dataset Folder Structure:
 ```